What's the point in the Easter Egg?

 Just as a baby chick breaks out of its shell and begins a new life, Jesus broke open the tomb as he began a new life for himself and gave hope to sinners that we too can now achieve the reward of new everlasting life in Heaven through Jesus!!

-This double sided project is simple and fun for younger children and any one who likes to color.
-One side of this craft is an Easter Egg with a flap that revels a baby chick.
-The other side is a resurrection scene, which also has a flap that revels the resurrecting Jesus.
+This double-sided project is simple and fun for younger children and anyone who likes to color.
+One side of this craft is an Easter Egg with a flap that reveals a baby chick.
+The other side is a resurrection scene, which also has a flap that reveals the resurrecting Jesus.
 It has a string attached to the top for hanging the egg craft so both sides can be seen.

 Click on the image for a larger picture:

-- copy of the egg pages - free from our shop!
+- copy of the egg pages - Click Here - and scroll the page

 (printed out on stock card paper ~ if possible)

 - 6-inch piece of string.

 - black marker